sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 In this fifth chapter, we understand the importance of data in ML model development and ways to protect data privacy.
 By the end of this chapter, you will be able to:

 -   Appreciate the importance of data in ML models
--   See the need for data versioning
+-   Reason the need for data versioning
 -   Understand how to ensure data privacy